 The Snow Leopard Trust provides the necessary funding to build a strong financial foundation.
 Then, participating herders contribute premiums for any animal they want to insure, helping the program to become self-sustaining over time.

 If a family lose livestock to snow leopards, they can submit a claim and receive reimbursement for the loss.
 The insurance fund as well as the reimbursement process is managed by the local community.

 In order to participate, each herder must sign a conservation agreement in which they pledge to protect the snow leopards and wild prey species in their area from poaching.
 If any community member violates this contract, they are no longer able to participate in the insurance program.

 Additionally, a small annual bonus is paid out from the insurance fund to the participating herder who loses the fewest animals to predation.
 This creates a financial incentive to prevent snow leopard access to herds by increasing herd safety and herder vigilance.

 As part of the insurance program, communities also agree to leave more food for the snow leopard’s wild prey by setting aside graze-free areas.
 In some cases, the lost ability to use this land can cause a hardship on the community.
-We work together with community leaders to determine a fair price for compensation, which we pay for separately from the insurance fund.
+We work together with community leaders to determine a fair price for compensation, which we pay for separately from the insurance funds.